 Remember that it is vitally important to make sure that you get enough nutrients in your diet, especially iron.
 An increase in iron intake is necessary as it assists in the production of hemoglobin in your baby and prevents anemia, low birth weight, and premature delivery.
 While you are pregnant, you need to have a daily intake of 27 to 30 mg of iron.
 Iron is also important because your blood volume has expanded to compensate for your baby.

 - Wheat germ

 Pregnancy Week 20: Tips for mom’s partner

 You and your partner may or may not have already decided on a theme for decorating the baby’s room.
-Whether you know the gender of your baby or not, now is a great time to begin these preparations.
+Whether you know your baby’s gender or not, now is a great time to begin these preparations.

 How can you help your partner?

-- Clean out closets or storage space so that mom does not feel like things are “cluttered”
+- Clean out closets or storage space so mom does not feel like things are “cluttered.”